Why Granny never wears her lower denture!

 The actual extent of the loss of the alveolar bone over a ten year period varies from patient to patient depending on lots of factors including bone density, the level of stress, nutrition etc. The example above represents a best case scenario, and for the time being, this patient has a reasonably stable lower denture.

-This image shows the extent of the remaining ridge about 20 years after extractions.
+This pair of images shows the extent of the remaining ridge about 20 years after extractions.
 By this time, the patient is having problems wearing the denture as it no longer wants to stay in one place.
 If the patient has not gotten a new denture since the first one was built, the flanges are over-extended and causing soreness, since they are extending below the soft tissue attachments of the floor of the mouth and the vestibule.
-The anterior bony ridge is shown below.

 By the time the patient has reached this stage, the top of the bony ridge is essentially flat.
 Surprisingly, the floor of the mouth may actually contain a raised ridge like the one in the image below.
 Unfortunately, the ridge is composed entirely of soft tissue which, though attached to the top of the underlying bone, tends to be somewhat flabby and offers little real resistance to the movement of the denture

 X-rays of the symphysis